calekochenour/awherepy/CONTRIBUTING.rst

 Contributing Guidelines
 =======================

-Contributions are welcome, and they are greatly appreciated!
-Every little bit helps, and credit will always be given.
+Contributions to aWherePy are welcome and appreciated.
+Credit will always be given.

-You can contribute in many ways:
+You can contribute in the following ways:

 Types of Contributions
 ----------------------